MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-group-policy-settings.md

 <b>Reference</b>

->**Note:**  The setting that controls boot debugging (0x16000010) is always validated, and it has no effect if it is included in the inclusion or the exclusion list.
+>**Note:**  The setting that controls boot debugging (0x16000010) is always validated, and it has no effect if it is included in the inclusion or exclusion list.

 ### <a href="" id="bkmk-depopt4"></a>Allow access to BitLocker-protected fixed data drives from earlier versions of Windows

-This policy setting is used to control whether access to drives is allowed by using the BitLocker To Go Reader, and if the application is installed on the drive.
+This policy setting is used to control whether access to drives is allowed by using the BitLocker To Go Reader, and whether BitLocker To Go Reader can be installed on the drive.

 <table>
 <colgroup>